THE TIMES SQUARE KISS - AN AMERICAN MYSTERY

 Here was a meticulous man, an acute observer of detail, a silent watcher who chose his subjects carefully, methodically.
 He analysed, weighed up the possibilities, waited for the right moment.
 And when that moment arrived, he clicked the shutter.
 His testimony?
 Let's call it the Gospel.

-Apart from Mendonsa, all but one of the ten other sailors' claims were discounted.
-That one remaining claim was verified, in 2007, by Houston Police Department’s world renowned forensic artist, Lois Gibson.
-Eighteen year old Glenn McDuffie, who was serving onboard the Liberty Ship, SS Alexander Lillington, happened to be in Times Square that day.
+Apart from Mendonca, all but one of the ten other sailors' claims were discounted.
+That one remaining claim was verified in 2007, by Houston Police Department's forensic artist, Lois Gibson.
+Eighteen year old Glenn McDuffie, who was serving onboard the Liberty Ship, Alexander Lillington, happened to be in Times Square that day.

 "When I got off the subway I got to the top of the stairs and the lady up there said, 'Sailor, I'm so happy for you.'
 I asked her why and she told me the war was over and I could go home.
 I ran into the street jumping and hollering.
 That nurse was out there and she turned around and put her arms out and that's when I kissed her.
-Then I heard someone running and I lifted my head and it was that photographer.
-It was a good kiss.
-It was a wet kiss.
-Someone asked me if it was a tongue kiss.
-I said, 'No tongue, but it was a nice kiss.'"
+Then I heard someone running and I lifted my head and it was that photographer."

 The nurse 'turned around and put her arms out''?
 Not according to Nursie, she didn't.
-Greta Zimmer Friedman was 21 years old, a Jewish refugee from Austria, who lost both her parents in the Holocaust.
-A dental assistant on Lexington Avenue, she'd gone to Times Square in her lunch break.
+Greta Friedman was 21 years old, a Jewish refugee from Austria, who'd escaped the Nazis, but was to lose both her parents and much of her extended family in the Holocaust.
+She was a dental assistant on Lexington Avenue and had gone to Times Square in her lunch break... for she too had heard the good news.

 Here, let Greta tell you herself: "I went straight to Time's Square where I saw, on the lighted billboard that goes around the building, 'V-J Day, V-J Day!'
 Suddenly, I was grabbed by a sailor.
 That man was very strong.
 I wasn’t kissing him.
 He was kissing me.
 He was just holding me tight.
 I'm not sure about the kiss... it was just somebody celebrating.
 It wasn't a romantic event.
 It was just an event of 'thank god the war is over."

 Look at that photo again.
 Check out Greta's body language.
 No way has she opened her arms to anyone.
-She's been grabbed out of the blue, almost lifted off her feet, kissed.
+She's been grabbed out of the blue, almost lifted off her feet and kissed.
 She clutches her purse tightly.
 Her left hand holds down her skirt defensively.
-No way did she see a dashing young sailor approaching.
-A sexual assault by today's standards?
-Oh, for sure.
-No doubt about it, but... be wary of judging the actions of others 70 years ago, in an extraordinary period of history few of us will ever live through, much less comprehend.
+No way did she welcome a dashing young sailor into her open arms.
+That, by the conventions of today, by the way we are expected to behave today, is sexual assault.
+Absolutely no doubt about it... but... be wary of judging the actions of others 80 years ago, in an extraordinarily turbulent time few of us will ever live through, much less comprehend.

-Or to paraphrase historical novelist, Hilary Mantel: "The essence of historical perspective is not to pass judgement from our lofty prerch in the 21st Century."
+Or to paraphrase historical novelist, Hilary Mantel: "The essence of true historical perspective is not to pass judgement from our lofty perch in the 21st Century."

-And in case you're still not convinced, check out this photo, taken in Times Sq that same afternoon.
+And in case you're still not convinced, check out this photo, taken that very same afternoon in Times Sq.

-In fact 'Kissing the Soldier / Sailor / Airman' was encouraged by media photographers during World War 2.
+In fact 'Kissing the Sailor / the Soldier / the Airman was encouraged by media photographers and their editors throughout World War 2.
 It was viewed as a positive, uplifting image, a great morale booster.
 Lois Gibson even refers to Glenn raising his arm, so as not to block Greta's face in the photo, as 'chivalrous'.
-Eh, that's pushing it now, Lois...
+Eh, that's pushing it, Lois...

 In 1980, Life Magazine ran an article featuring all those who'd claimed to be the sailor or the nurse.
 It also got George and Greta together in Times Square.
-They didn't kiss.
 By all accounts it was an awkward 'reunion'.
 Alfred Eisenstadt photographed the occasion.

 OK, so Greta is definitely the nurse.
-But the sailor?
+But who's the sailor?
 George?
 Big man, John Wayne persona.
 I could easily see him as the swaggering, drunken sailor.
-But would a guy, however happy and drunk, grab and kiss every woman in sight, according to the Gospel, while his girlfriend, on their first date together, tags happily along, thinking to herself, 'Wow!
+But would a guy, however happy and drunk, start grabbing and kissing every woman in sight, according to the Gospel, while his girlfriend, on their first date together, tags happily along, thinking to herself, 'Wow!
 I gotta marry this dude!'?
 George, by his own admission, was plastered drunk.
-He probably did kiss a nurse, yet he's also claimed he was so drunk, he couldn't remember kissing anyone.
+He probably did kiss a nurse, yet once claimed he was so drunk, he couldn't remember kissing anyone.
 So where does that leave him?
 Still a war hero to me.

 Christmas 2015, I phone the big man.
 We chat for a while, then I say, "So tell me George, are you really the sailor who kissed that nurse?"